Skip To Main Content

 Next Steps

-• Conduct targeted training to address skill gaps and enhance accessibility practices across all divisions.
+• Identify targeted training to address skill gaps and enhance accessibility practices across all divisions.

-• Monitor the effectiveness of the professional development module and make adjustments to better meet district needs.
+• Monitor the effectiveness of the professional development module and make adjustments to meet district needs better.